J-Rebs/J-Rebs.github.io/index.md

   people working in other areas who could benefit from such tools but who might be hesistant to give them a try.

-  Outside of computer science, you can probably find me trying every single coffee shop in New York, trying to pick up a bit of a new language here or there, and learning how to be a better cook and baker..
+  Outside of computer science, you can probably find me trying every single coffee shop in New York, trying to pick up a bit of a new language here or there, and learning how to be a better cook and baker.

 ## About My Advisor